alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 ### Alejandro Marti Garcia

 > **Technical documentation** of the full configuration process for a Linux environment running Samba as an Active Directory Domain Controller.
-This project is structured across four sprints — each one building on the previous — covering server promotion, client integration, storage management, and inter-domain trust relationships.
+This project is structured across four sprints, with steps, guides, etc..

 <br>